DOSING & ADMINISTRATION

 Vaccination of Infants Born to Mothers Treated with BRIUMVI During Pregnancy: In infants of mothers exposed to BRIUMVI during pregnancy, assess B-cell counts prior to administration of live or live-attenuated vaccines as measured by CD19+ B-cells.
 Depletion of B-cells in these infants may increase the risks from live or live-attenuated vaccines.
 Inactivated or non-live vaccines may be administered prior to B-cell recovery.
 Assessment of vaccine immune responses, including consultation with a qualified specialist, should be considered to determine whether a protective immune response was mounted.

 Fetal Risk: Based on data from animal studies, BRIUMVI may cause fetal harm when administered to a pregnant woman.
 Transient peripheral B-cell depletion and lymphocytopenia have been reported in infants born to mothers exposed to other anti-CD20 B-cell depleting antibodies during pregnancy.
-A pregnancy test is recommended in females of reproductive potential prior to each infusion.
 Advise females of reproductive potential to use effective contraception during BRIUMVI treatment and for 6 months after the last dose.

 Reduction in Immunoglobulins: As expected with any B-cell depleting therapy, decreased immunoglobulin levels were observed.
 Decrease in immunoglobulin M (IgM) was reported in 0.6% of BRIUMVI-treated patients compared to none of the patients treated with teriflunomide in RMS clinical trials.
 Monitor the levels of quantitative serum immunoglobulins during treatment, especially in patients with opportunistic or recurrent infections, and after discontinuation of therapy until B-cell repletion.
 Consider discontinuing BRIUMVI therapy if a patient with low immunoglobulins develops a serious opportunistic infection or recurrent infections, or if prolonged hypogammaglobulinemia requires treatment with intravenous immunoglobulins.